Characterizations of Bounded Ricci Curvature on Smooth and NonSmooth Spaces: Bounded Ricci Curvature and Gradient Estimates

 Now define the $s$-parallel gradient $\nabla_s F$ of $F$ at a curve $\gamma$ to be the unique vector $\nabla_s F(\gamma) \in T_{x}M$ such that for every $s$-parallel translation invariant vector field $V_s(t)$ along $\gamma$ we have that

 Note in particular that we can write for a.e. $\gamma\in P(M)$ that

 The next lemma is an integration by parts formula for the parallel gradients.
-The statement of the result requires two standard tools from stochastic analysis which, however, will not be discussed with any care until later in the paper, namely the quadratic variation $[,]$ in Section \ref{ss:mart_quad} and the Brownian motion map $W^s$ in Section \ref{ss:brownian_motion}.
-The lemma will be used for Theorem \ref{t:s_parallel_grad_closed}, but otherwise is not required for the rest of the paper and may be skipped on a first read.
+The statement of the result requires two standard tools from stochastic analysis which, however, will not be discussed with any care until later in the paper, namely the quadratic variation $[,]$ in Section \ref{ss:mart_quad} and the Brownian motion map $W^s$.
+The lemma will be used for Theorem \ref{t:s_parallel_grad_closed} in order to prove that $\nabla_s$ extends to a closed operator, but otherwise is not required for the rest of the paper and may be skipped on a first read.

 \begin{lemma} Let $F,G$ be smooth cylinder functions which are $\cF^T$-measurable with $V_x\in T_x M$.
 Then for $s\geq 0$ if $V_s$ is the vector field on $P_x(M)$ such that for each $\gamma$ we have that $V_s(\gamma)$ is the $s$-parallel vector field induced by $V_x$, then